TotallyNotMalicious/mirai-overflow/README.md

-# mirai-overflow
+# Description
-a buffer overflow exploit for 2016's Mirai botnet
+a buffer overflow exploit in go for 2016's Mirai botnet

+# How To Run
+go run main.go